cardano-foundation/cardano-graphql/doc/getting-started/getting-started.md

 ``` console
 curl -X POST -H "Content-Type: application/json" -d '{"query": "{ cardanoDbMeta { initialized syncPercentage }}"}' http://localhost:3100/graphql
 ```
-:information_source: Wait for `initialized` to be `true` to ensure the epoch dataset is complete.
+> NOTE:  Wait for `initialized` to be `true` to ensure the epoch dataset is complete.

 ### Query the full dataset